One of the common questions we hear is ‘what is the difference between a JSA and a SWMS?’ So, here we'll break it down for you.

 You can download each applicable Legislation, Codes of Practice, and references by clicking here.

-To purchase your own, instantly downloadable SWMS Template, simply click here.
+To purchase your own, instantly downloadable SWMS Template, search our docs by simply clicking here.

-Similarly, to purchase your instantly downloadable JSA Template, click here.
+Similarly, to purchase your instantly downloadable JSA Template, search our docs by clicking here.

 Don’t need a SWMS template or JSA template?
 Not sure what documents and procedures you might need for your trade?
 No worries!
 Simply visit Tradespeople Documentation.
 We’ve categorised all the document and procedure templates you need to be compliant, safe and efficient in your trade.